-The research where strategy and innovation are linked concerns 3 main areas: business models, disruption and innovation strategy.
+The research where strategy and innovation have been linked concern 3 main areas: Business models, disruption and innovation strategy.
 Business models had the highest total number of citations, with an average of 79 citations per publication.
-Of the 18 publications, a conceptual paper by Teece (2010) was cited 1,047 times and largely drives this number, as a seminal paper on business models.
+Of the 18 publications, a conceptual paper by Teece (2010) was cited 1047 times and is largely driving this number as it is a seminal paper on business models.
 For the rest of the papers, the average number of citations was 21.
-Many of these papers are relatively recent and all the papers were published between 2010-2017.
-In particular, various papers deal with the concept of a business model (Baden-Fuller & Morgan, 2010; Teece, 2010; DaSilva & Trkman, 2014) and different ways of making innovations in the business model, for example, based on pricing and payment models as well as resources (Corrocher and Zirulia, 2010; Denicolai et al., 2014; Winterhalter et al., 2017).
-Some of the later contributions, (Spieth et al., 2014; Cortimiglia et al., 2016) identify the interlinkage between business models and strategy-making.
+Many of these papers are relatively recent and all the papers are published during 2010-2017.
+In particular, different papers deal with the concept of a business model (DaSilva and Trkman, 2014, Baden-Fuller and Morgan, 2010, Teece, 2010) and different ways of making innovations in the business model e.g. based on pricing and payment models and resources (Winterhalter et al., 2017, Denicolai et al., 2014, Corrocher and Zirulia, 2010) As some of the later contributions, (Cortimiglia et al., 2016, Spieth et al., 2014) talk of the interlinkage between business models and strategy making.

 In addition to business models, innovation strategy is mentioned as a key area.
-This area emphasizes several different strategic decisions that companies need to make in their innovation efforts.
-In particular, it concerns short and long term decisions in R&D (Artés, 2009; Flammer & Bansal, 2017), the decision to exploit versus explore knowledge ( Hernández-Espallardo et al., 2011; Bauer & Leker, 2013; Piao & Zajac, 2016; Enkel et al., 2017), internal versus external R&D resources (Hagedoorn & Wang, 2012), and whether to offshore R&D activities (Nieto & Rodríguez, 2011; Rodríguez & Nieto, 2012; Steinberg et al., 2017).
+This area emphasizes a number of different strategic decisions that companies need to make in their innovation efforts.
+In particular, it concerns short and long term decisions in R&D (Artés, 2009, Flammer and Bansal, 2017), the decision to exploit versus explore knowledge (Bauer and Leker, 2013, Enkel et al., 2017, Hernández-Espallardo et al., 2011, Piao and Zajac, 2016), internal versus external R&D resources (Hagedoorn and Wang, 2012) and whether to offshore the R&D activities (Rodríguez and Nieto, 2012, Nieto and Rodríguez, 2011, Steinberg et al., 2017).

-Finally, disruption deals with how existing industries face disruptive business models or technology innovations.
-A lot of what has been written with regards to strategy and innovation in this area deals with incumbent reactions (Awate et al., 2012; Huesig et al., 2014) and the role of the government (Ruan et al., 2014).
+Finally, disruption deals with how existing industries deal with disruptive business model or technology innovation.
+A lot of what has been written with regards to strategy and innovation in this area deals with incumbent reactions (Awate et al., 2012, Huesig et al., 2014) and the role of the government (Ruan et al., 2014).